jlevy/kmd/kmd/docs/markdown/topics/b3_faq.md

 - `create_pdf` formats Markdown or HTML documents as a PDF.

-### What is the difference between a command and an action in Kmd?

-Any command you type on the command-line in Kmd is a command.

-Some commands are basic, built-in commands.
-The idea is there are relatively few of these, and they do important primitive things like `select` (select or show selections), `show` (show an item), `files` (list files—Kmd's better version of `ls`), `workspace` (shows information about the current workspace), or `logs` (shows the detailed logs for the current workspace).
-In Python, built-in commands are defined by simple functions.

-But most commands are defined as an *action*.
-Actions are invoked just like any other command but have a standard structure: they are assumed to perform an "action" on a set of items (files of known types) and then save those items, all within an existing workspace.
-Actions are defined as a subclass of `Action` in Python.

 ### What models are available?

 You can use Kmd with any APIs or models you like!